 The Baltimore Orioles have been around for a long time.
 Since 1901, to be exact.
 During that time, they’ve watched some great players don the orange and black for the organization, including a number of Hall of Famers.
-However, the Orioles single-season home run leaders have changed quite a bit since the turn of the century.
-See who’s made it onto the list and who has been pushed aside below.
+However, the Orioles single season home run leaders have changed quite a bit since the turn of the century.

 Orioles Single Season Home Run Leaders: Top 5

 I can just see it now — in 20 years, baseball fans will be looking at some of the most powerful seasons in Orioles history and think, “Chris Davis?!?
 I thought he was terrible!”
 Well friends, before everything went south, he was one of the game’s most feared sluggers for a short period of time.

 If his 33-homer, 85-RBI performance in 2012 was the breakout, then 2013 was his peak.
 Davis posted a 1.004 OPS while leading baseball in home runs (53), RBI (138), and total bases (370), along with being the proud owner of a 168 wRC+ and 7.1 fWAR.